flemk/ModelReconstruction/misc/docs/presentation_01.md

 - Correctness of transfer function

-    --> It may be incorrect: artifacts and index errors
+    --> It may be incorrect: s. artifacts and index errors

 - n-dimensional implementation